BrianHwang/SageMaker/work-related.md

 EXPERIMENT : code level
 very afrid of data scientist capabilty, program , bau

+invlove program for
+- asking right question,
+- BAU dashboard
+- BAU alerting, monitoring
+- BAU acitivices, (user adding, user to do what, resource control, lifecycle)
+- new beast never seen before.
+- do not blame because bau did not ask, program shoudl pro-active to provide more details before bau asked.

 sagemaker autopilot deploy give option, to save requert, save response. what is normal way to save request, response ?